hasanjunaid/Smart-Shop-Query/README.md

 ## Contact

-For any inquiries or suggestions, feel free to reach out to [Your Name](mailto:your.email@example.com).
+For any inquiries or suggestions, feel free to reach out to Muhammad Hasan Junaid (mailto: mhasanjunaid07@gmail.com).

 ## License